 Logging into your Government Gateway Account is the simplest way to find your UTR number online.
 Although there are a few other places you can check.

-It’s unique to you and highly confidential just like your national insurance number.
+A UTR number is unique to you and highly confidential, just like your National Insurance (NI) Number.

 How to Find Your UTR Number Online

 You can find your UTR number online in your Government Gateway account.
-This is the online account you will have set up if you registered for self employment online.
+This is the online account you set up when you registered for self-employment online.

 Once logged in you’ll be able find your UTR number either:

 - The top right hand corner of your account summary.

 As well as being able to find your UTR number online, you’ll find it on any correspondence you have from HMRC.
 Your UTR number is the way that HMRC identify you on their systems to access your personal information.